-To understand the principles of exercise therapy and its application as a treatment modality
+To understand the principles of exercise therapy and its application as a treatment modality Learning outcomes:

-Integrate knowledge of basic sciences and physical therapy in order to modify treatment approaches that reflect the breadth and scope of physical therapy practice.

-Integrate the use of basic principles of research in critical analysis of concepts and findings generated by self and others.

-Actively recognize the rights and dignity of individuals in planning and administering programs of care.
+- Integrate knowledge of basic sciences and physical therapy in order to modify treatment approaches that reflect the breadth and scope of physical therapy practice. - Integrate the use of basic principles of research in critical analysis of concepts and findings generated by self and others. - Actively recognize the rights and dignity of individuals in planning and administering programs of care.

-Course Contents: All sections cany equal weightage

-Manual Muscle Testing:
+- Manual Muscle Testing:

-Concept, introduction, significance and limitations.
+- Concept, introduction, significance and limitations.

-Grade systems
+- Grade systems

-Techniques of Muscle testing.
+- Techniques of Muscle testing.

-Emphasis on skills to grade upper, lower limb, neck and trunk muscles including trick movements.
-Goniometry
+- Emphasis on skills to grade upper, lower limb, neck and trunk muscles including trick movements.

+- Goniometry

+- Measurement of various joints range in normal and disease condition.

+- Different techniques of goniometry.

+- Limb length measurements

-Passive movements:
+- Passive movements:

-Definition
+- Definition

-Relaxed, forced and stretching type.
+- Relaxed, forced and stretching type.

-Indications, contraindications, advantages and Techniques of various passive movements.
-Active movements:
+- Indications, contraindications, advantages and Techniques of various passive movements.

+- Active movements: